Each bedroom has:

 – Nhulunbuy Police Station

-Culture College is the only provider to have school group stay at the Gulkula Site.
-Our Cultural Exchange Program will take place here with local families joining our groups to share their stories and knowledge with us.
+Culture College is the only provider to have school groups stay at the Gulkula Site.
+Our Cultural Exchange Program for selected year groups and schools will take place here with local families from the surrounding Homelands joining our groups, staying with us in community to share their stories and knowledge and engaging in two-way learning.

 Nhulunbuy High School has dedicated classrooms for Culture College student learning with a bank of computers and overhead projector as well as relaxation and recreation rooms.
 The School, adjacent to Culture College, will be the location for classroom learning sessions and currently has over 200 enrolled students with whom Culture College will coordinate joint activities to promote social interaction between students and inclusion of various aspects that align with their curriculum.